Flexible Spending Account (FSA) Benefits From Paychex

 Support When and Where You Need It

-Our FSA benefits specialists are available via dedicated toll-free support line to help with plan setup and management.
+Our FSA benefits specialists are available via a dedicated toll-free support line to help with plan setup and management.

 FSA Frequently Asked Questions